.NET MAUI SDK observability reference

 Observability features in the LaunchDarkly UI are publicly available in early access.

 The observability SDKs, implemented as plugins for LaunchDarkly server-side and client-side SDKs, are designed for use with the in-app observability features.
-They are currently in available in Early Access, and APIs are subject to change until a 1.x version is released.
+They are currently available in Early Access, and APIs are subject to change until a 1.x version is released.

 If you are interested in participating in the Early Access Program for upcoming observability SDKs, sign up here.